Why poison is the weapon of choice in Putin’s Russia

 The suspected poisoning of opposition leader Alexei Navalny this week fits an established pattern.
-Navalny, 44, fell ill on Thursday after boarding a flight in a Siberian airport.
-Now in a coma, his staff say he has been poisoned, but officials have denied it and blocked his transfer abroad for treatment.
+Navalny, 44, fell ill Thursday after boarding a flight at a Siberian airport.
+Now in a coma, his staff say he has been poisoned, but officials have denied it and initially blocked his transfer abroad for treatment.

 Poisoning may seem like an archaic way to kill, especially when other Kremlin critics have been gunned down.
 But the confusion and intrigue the method fosters may be the reason it remains in use.

-“If you’re a regime that is willing to kill enemies at home and abroad, you have to decide on your priorities: ease, subtlety or theatricality,” said Mark Galleotti, the director of the London-based firm Mayak Intelligence.
+“If you’re a regime that is willing to kill enemies at home and abroad, you have to decide on your priorities: ease, subtlety or theatricality,” said Mark Galeotti, director of the London-based firm Mayak Intelligence.
 “For the second and third, poison is often a good bet."

 Critics of the Russian government point toward Putin, a former Soviet spy, as the one who bears ultimate responsibility for the killing of his opponents.
 While there is scant evidence tying the Russian president directly to poisonings, many argue he encourages a lawless atmosphere where allies feel that such measures are at minimum condoned.

-“Whether or not Putin personally ordered the poisoning, he is behind any and all efforts to maintain control through intimidation and murder,” said John Cipher, a former CIA station chief in Moscow.
+“Whether or not Putin personally ordered the poisoning, he is behind any and all efforts to maintain control through intimidation and murder,” said John Sipher, a former CIA station chief in Moscow.

 Navalny has no shortage of enemies.
 But poisonings require specialized knowledge and complicated planning.

-Note: Correction: This story initially misstated the gender of the woman who died in the Sergei Skripal poisoning.